-A gap in training, education and networking was something Michael Keogh, bar manager at Maybe Mae, had been mulling over for a while.
+A gap in training, education and networking was something Michael Keogh, former bar manager at Maybe Mae, had been mulling over for a while.
 Looking for solutions to close that gap between those who’d made a successful career of hospitality and those just starting out, he chatted to friends and colleagues Sean Howard, Kayla Grigroriou and Jack Booker and like the over-achievers they all are, they decided to do something about it.

 The whole idea started with the concept of a calendar.
 Sean and Michael noticed brand trainings that came to Adelaide would often clash with each other, meaning a lack of attendance and fewer repeat visits as the community appeared unengaged.
 “We started discussing how Adelaide could benefit from these trainings and show how engaged we are.
 It felt like the clashes were causing Adelaide to not be worth investing in.
 We thought, it would be really helpful to have a calendar for when these trainings are happening, so they don’t clash.
 That’s where it all started,” says Michael.

 “Part of the other thing we noticed over the years, was there was big disconnect between rookies and mentors.
 Adelaide is a small town, with a good community, who are doing good things, but I didn’t know how to find the younger guys starting out who have good potential.
 I started by picking up cups in a shitty nightclub.
 How do you find the kids who are doing that, that need the support to move up and advance a job that, right now, is to make ends meet, but can be turned into a career?”